Tanz0rz/haxe-fmod/README.md

 **FMOD Studio Scripts:**

-Checkout the [fmod-scripts](https://github.com/Tanz0rz/haxe-fmod/tree/master/fmod-scripts) folder in this repo to learn how to setup FMOD Studio to generate a Haxe constants file (`.hx`) that can be used to reference your Music and SFX in code without using strings.
+Checkout the [fmod-scripts](https://github.com/Tanz0rz/haxe-fmod/tree/master/fmod-scripts) folder in this repo to learn how to set up FMOD Studio to generate a Haxe constants file (`.hx`) that can be used to reference your Music and SFX in code without using strings.

 **FMOD Studio Live Update:**